post featured image

 • 5 Ab Exercises That Are Safe For Pregnancy

-• Timed Intervals of Work (40 seconds per exercise, 20 seconds rest)
+• Timed Intervals (40 seconds of work per exercise, 20 seconds of rest)

-1. Kneeling Hip Lift + Core Breathing with Band Pull Apart
+1. Kneeling Hip Lift and Core Breathing with Band Pull Apart

-3. Modified Side Plank + Outside Leg Lift, Right/Left
+3. Modified Side Plank and Outside Leg Lift, R/L

 4. Standing Hinged Band Pull with TA Contractions